 An academic community strives for excellence by encouraging an atmosphere of collaboration, collegiality, and integrity.
 St. Edward's University is committed to treating all members of the campus community fairly and respectfully in an environment that encourages resolution of most concerns through discussion that leads to mutual understanding.
-Policies applying to students are published annually in the St. Edward's University Student Handbook and in the Undergraduate and Graduate Bulletins.
+Policies applying to students are published annually in the St. Edward's University Code of Student Conduct and in the Undergraduate and Graduate Bulletins.

 This resolution process should not be used for concerns/complaints that fall under the following categories.
 See hyperlinks in each bullet point for information about how to get hep with concerns in each category.